-For both stocks the changes in the size of the core area were larger in the U.S. than in Canadian waters (Figure 5).
-In the U.S. the declines in the size of core area of Atlantic Cod occurred rapidly in the early 1990s in the Winter and Spring.
-In the Fall the loss of core area occurred approximately a decade earlier, although the size of the core area in the U.S. during the Fall was always substantially lower than in the Winter or Spring.
-In Canada there has been minimal change in the size of the core area in any of the seasons through time; the size of the core area in the Fall has tended to be lower than observed in the Winter or Spring (Figure 5).
-The size of the core area of Yellowtail Flounder in the U.S. declined steadily throughout the 1970s and 1980s, this was followed by an increase in the 1990s and early 2000s (Figure 5).
-In the last decade the size of the core area in the U.S. appeared to stabilize.
-In Canada the size of core area for Yellowtail Flounder throughout the 1970s and 1980s was variable and relatively low, but in the mid-1990s the size of the core area increased and has been relatively stable since the late 1990s (Figure 5).
+For both stocks, the changes in the size of the core area were larger in the U.S. than in Canadian waters (Figure 5).
+In the U.S., the declines in the size of core area of Atlantic Cod occurred rapidly in the early 1990s in the Winter and Spring.
+In the Fall, the loss of core area occurred approximately a decade earlier, although the size of the core area in the U.S. during the Fall was always substantially lower than in the Winter or Spring.
+In Canada, there has been minimal change in the size of the core area in any of the seasons through time.
+The size of the core area in the Fall has tended to be lower than observed in the Winter or Spring (Figure 5).
+The size of the core area of Yellowtail Flounder in the U.S. declined steadily throughout the 1970s and 1980s, followed by an increase in the 1990s and early 2000s (Figure 5).
+In the last decade, the size of the core area in the U.S. appeared to stabilize.
+In Canada, the size of core area for Yellowtail Flounder throughout the 1970s and 1980s was variable and relatively low, but in the mid-1990s, the size of the core area increased and has been relatively stable since the late 1990s (Figure 5).

 Environmental Covariates

 The spatial fields for the three environmental variables retained by model selection are shown in Supplemental Figure 14.
 The average SST between 1997 and 2008 had the largest effect on the OP of Atlantic Cod; they were more likely to be found in regions of the bank with a lower SST (Figure 6).
-For all 3 surveys the OP of Atlantic Cod declined rapidly in regions of the bank where the SST was above approximately 10°C (Figure 6).
-Although the Dep relationship was also retained in the final Atlantic Cod model the effect of Dep on OP was substantially smaller than the SST effect.
-During the Winter and Spring the OP peaked between 70-82 m and declined slowly in shallower and deeper waters (Figure 6).
+For all 3 surveys, the OP of Atlantic Cod declined rapidly in regions of the bank where the SST was above approximately 10°C (Figure 6).
+Although the Dep relationship was also retained in the final Atlantic Cod model, the effect of Dep on OP was substantially smaller than the SST effect.
+During the Winter and Spring, the OP peaked between 70-82 m and declined slowly in shallower and deeper waters (Figure 6).
 There was no clear relationship with Dep in the Winter.